 The U.S. Department of Health and Human Services (HHS) will require those hoping to receive Title X federal family planning grant funding to provide hormonal birth control, reversing itself after last year’s funding announcement sparked lawsuits from providers.

 The 2019 Title X Funding Opportunity Announcement (FOA) was released by HHS on Wednesday.
-According to the announcement, providers much make available a “broad range” of contraceptives, specifying that providers “should include hormonal methods since these are requested most frequently by clients and among the methods shown to be most effective in preventing pregnancy.”
+According to the announcement, providers must make available a “broad range” of contraceptives, specifying that providers “should include hormonal methods since these are requested most frequently by clients and among the methods shown to be most effective in preventing pregnancy.”

 Advocates had braced themselves for a more restrictive FOA for the upcoming year in the midst of a series of hostile anti-choice moves by the Trump administration related to the Title X family planning program.
 The language reintroducing hormonal contraceptive care came as a welcome respite for providers.